 Male and female red-headeds are identical.
 The young fledglings have black heads until they molt into their adult plumage.

 Red-headed woodpeckers are also regular visitors to the sunflower seed feeder.
-In the wild they eat many beetles, ants and others of the ant family, grasshoppers and caterpillars.
+In the wild, they eat many beetles, ants and others of the ant family, grasshoppers and caterpillars.
 Plant food includes fruit and seeds of oak, corn, wild cherry, mulberry, blackberry, elderberry, apple and grape.

-Downy and Hairy - the Smallest Woodpeckers
+Downy and Hairy: The Smallest Woodpeckers

-Downy and Hairy woodpeckers are sometimes hard to tell a part.
-There are many Downy woodpeckers in our habitat, but only a few of the larger Hairy.
-The best way to tell the two apart, besides their size is by looking at the underside of the tail feathers.
+Downy and hairy woodpeckers are sometimes hard to tell apart.
+There are many downy woodpeckers in our habitat, but only a few of the larger Hairy.
+The best way to tell the two apart, besides their size, is by looking at the underside of the tail feathers.
 Downy woodpeckers have dark marks on the underside of the white tail feathers.
 The Downy's call is sweeter and higher pitched than the Hairy.

 Downy woodpeckers often visit the sunflower seed feeders.
 Downy and Hairy woodpeckers also eat wood-boring larvae of beetles and moths, adult beetles, spiders, millipedes and ants.
-Plant food includes the fruit of poison ivy, dogwood, corn, serviceberry, Oak, virginia creeper, apple and hop-hornbeam.
+Plant food includes the fruit of poison ivy, dogwood, corn, serviceberry, Oak, Virginia creeper, apple and hop-hornbeam.

 © 2011 Yvonne L. B.